yannamsellem/sken/README.md

 * Just clone the project
 * Configurations are in app/configs/config.json file
-* Chose your own database and use (MySQL, OrientBD, MSSQL, PostgreSQL, MariaDB, SQLite and MongoDB)
+* Chose your own database
+ use a driver (MySQL, OrientBD, MSSQL, PostgreSQL, MariaDB, SQLite and MongoDB)
- or create the driver (with init and get functions)
+ or create one (with init and get functions)
 * Test not implement yet
 * Implement your modules
 * Start the server with npm start